A Taste of Parma: Discovering Authentic Emilia-Romagna Cuisine

 Trentino Alto-Adige boasts a diverse collection of bread thanks to its multicultural history.
 Known as pane in Italian and brot in German, bread relies on Italian, Austrian, and German baking traditions.
 As you head north, bread becomes darker and is characterized by barley and wheat, which grow plentifully at high altitudes.
-Bolzano alone produces between 60 to 100 different types of bread.
+Bolzano alone produces between 60 and 100 different types of bread.
 This diversity is primarily due to historically difficult travel in this alpine zone.
-Therefore, recipes for various bread were created and consumed locally.
-Here are a few must-try breads to seek out when you visit Trentino Alto-Adige.
+Therefore, recipes for various breads were created and consumed locally.
+Here are a few must-try breads to seek when visiting Trentino Alto-Adige.

-Schüttelbrot, also known as pane scosso, is a crisp flatbread made with rye flour and seasoned with popular South Tyrol spices like caraway, fenugreek, and aniseed.
+Schüttelbrot, or pane scosso, is a crisp flatbread made with rye flour and seasoned with popular South Tyrol spices like caraway, fenugreek, and aniseed.
 The bread’s name means shaken bread, referring to the method used to shape the dough.
 Baked until golden brown, Schüttelbrot hardens fast once removed from the oven, allowing it to keep throughout winter.

 Cheese is undoubtedly a staple in the local diet, with over 200 types produced in Trentino Alto-Adige.
 However, South Tyrol is especially renowned for its artisanal cheeses made with flavorful milk from alpine-grazing cows.

 Next, Asiago PDO cheese originating in the Altopiano di Asiago Plateau [in bordering Vento] is also produced in the province of Trento.
 The milk for this cheese comes solely from mountain farms at 600m above sea level.
-Fresh Asiago cheese has the taste of fresh milk with slightly sweet and sour notes.
-At the same time, aged Asiago will be more strongly flavored with mezzano (medium seasoned), vecchio (mature), and stravecchio (extra mature) designations.
+Fresh Asiago cheese tastes like fresh milk with slightly sweet and sour notes.
+At the same time, aged Asiago will be more intensely flavored with mezzano (medium seasoned), Vecchio (mature), and stravecchio (extra mature) designations.

 Stelvio is the only PDO-designated cheese in South Tyrol and is made in Venosta Valley, Burgraviato, Salto-Sciliar, Pusteria Valley, and Isarco Valley.
 The cheese received its PDO designation in 2007, guaranteeing quality and authenticity.
 Stelvio, also known as Stilfser, is made with fresh cow’s milk from 350 dairy farms in South Tyrol, 97% of which are situated at altitudes over 1,000 meters.
 Native microflora is used to ripen the cheese, and these bacteria give Stelvio its typically robust and spicy flavor.